 We also visited the Pyramid, located at a five-minutes walk from Skanderbeg Square.
 It was designed by Enver Hoxha’s daughter as a memorial center and museum for her father in 1988 and was considered to be the most expensive building built in Tirana at that time.
 Today it is totally dilapidated and stripped, the windows are broken and the walls are full of graffitis.
 Children were sitting and playing on the concrete walls and the whole environment gave us a very strange feeling of times that have definitely passed by.
 On the contrary, opposite to the Pyramid we saw the future: Tirana’s „Twin Towers“, luxurious 15-story buildings in blue and grey.

 Close to the Twin Towers is the „Bllok“.
 During communist times, this area was reserved for government officials and embassies; common people were not allowed to enter here.
-It was opened to the public in 1991 and since then you can find here the best cafes, shops and restaurants of Tirana.

 We walked through the area in the afternoon and had a drink on one of the trendy terraces.
 Expensive cars were cruising around and we admired the parade of elegant and well-dressed young people passing by.
 I had the feeling as if we were in Rome or Paris!